samkitano/home/readme.md

 Generated output can be set to a minimum (silent) or maximum (verbose).

 Vue-Cli is emulated by simply converting Handlebar mustaches into [Twig](https://twig.symfony.com/) syntax.
-Available options for the GUI are to be provided by meta data on vue templates (TODO).
+Available options for the GUI is provided by meta data on vue templates.

 ## Requirements

     - PHP >=7.0.0
-    - Composer
+    - Composer (globally)
     - Node.js >=6.0.0
     - Npm >=5.5.1
     - Vue Cli (to be removed, eventually)